davidkimai/Ulam-Spiral/README.md

 Here's a great Numberphile video on [prime spirals](https://youtu.be/iFuR97YcSLM) where James Grimes breaks this down visually.

 The idea is that you write out numbers on a grid starting from the center, and circling all the primes forms a spiral pattern.
-The pattern you get is called an “Ulam Spiral", named after [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Ulam), who worked on the Manhattan Project, and noticed this while doodling while bored.
+The pattern you get is called an “Ulam Spiral", named after [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Ulam), who worked on the Manhattan Project, and noticed this while bored and doodling during a meeting.

 <div align="center">